Frequently Asked Questions

 how can i clean my permanent jewelry piece?

-just like any jewelry, ensure that you are taking care to avoid harsh chemicals. clean your jewelry with white toothpaste, soap and water, or a jewelry polish/cleaner that is designed for the metal you purchased.
+just like any jewelry, ensure that you are taking care to avoid harsh chemicals. clean your jewelry with soap and water, or a jewelry polish/cleaner that is designed for the metal you purchased.

 why don’t you offer thicker chains?